wwmm/fastgame/README.md

 # FastGame

 This is a project I started for fun and for learning purposes.
-It allows the user to apply small system configuration tweaks that may increase gaming performance.
+It allows the user to apply small system configuration tweaks that may(or may not) increase gaming performance.
 The kernel Process Events Connector is used to monitor creation and destruction of processes.
 When the kernel sends us the PID value of a recently created process we read the file `/proc/PID/comm` and if the process name matches the game executable name provided in the user interface a few settings are applied to the game process.